Boost Your Mood with this essential oil rollerball recipe for stress and anxious feelings!

 I encourage you to try out your own combinations as everyone’s body chemistry is different, and what works well for one person won’t necessarily be what works best for someone else.

 One of the most aggravating parts of my day.
-If your a mom, you know what I'm talking about, right?!
+If you’re a mom, you know what I’m talking about, right?!

 I use affiliate links in this article.
 I may receive a small commission if you click a link and make a purchase.
 This does not affect your purchase price and goes towards the cost of running this blog.